Can Embraer S.A. (ERJ) Remain Competitive?

 BofA Securities, on the other hand, stated in their research note that they expect to see ERJ reach a price target of $20, previously predicting the price at $8.
 The rating they have provided for ERJ stocks is “Buy” according to the report published on June 11th, 2021.

-During the last 5 trading sessions, ERJ fell by -1.05%, which changed the moving average for the period of 200-days by +131.79% in comparison to the 20-day moving average, which settled at $17.37.
-In addition, Embraer S.A. saw 135.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ERJ rose by +8.11%, which changed the moving average for the period of 200-days by +162.75% in comparison to the 20-day moving average, which settled at $17.20.
+In addition, Embraer S.A. saw 146.55% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ERJ